takahashikzn/indolently/README.md

 # What this is

-A Java syntacitc sugar library for indolent person.
+A Java syntactic sugar library for indolent person.

-This library was started to provide semi-literal syntacitc like list/set/map.
+This library was started to provide semi-literal syntactic expression like list/set/map.
 Now there are miscellaneous syntactic sugars like let/eval and more.

 This is also my study of English/GitHub/Java8-Lambda.